Should You Buy an iPhone 12 Pro?

 The iPhone 12 Pro and iPhone 12 Pro Max are Apple's latest smartphones, offering 5G connectivity, the A14 chip for better performance, an improved camera system with a LiDAR scanner, and MagSafe, all in a new, squared-off design.

-There are clear signs of an iPhone 13 Pro and iPhone 13 Pro Max arriving later this year with a number of upgrades and improvements, but the launch of these devices is believed to be around half a year away.
-This means that it is still a good time to buy the iPhone 12 Pro or the iPhone 12 Pro Max for the vast majority of people, but some customers may now prefer to wait until new models arrive in the fall.
+There are clear signs of an iPhone 13 Pro and iPhone 13 Pro Max arriving later this year with a number of upgrades and improvements, and the launch of these devices is believed to be less than a few months away.
+Many customers may now prefer to wait until new models arrive in the fall.
+Those who are in clear need of a replacement device immediately should still buy the iPhone 12 Pro or the iPhone 12 Pro Max as the launch of new models is still a few months away, but the majority of people should wait if possible.

 While the iPhone 12 Pro and iPhone 12 Pro Max are the most full-featured, high-end iPhone options currently available, users who do not need pro-level camera features or a more premium design may wish to consider the iPhone 12.
 The iPhone 12 and the iPhone 12 Pro share a large number of key features such as the same 6.1-inch OLED display, 5G connectivity, and the A14 chip, yet the iPhone 12 is $200 cheaper than the iPhone 12 Pro.